super-linter/super-linter/docs/DEVELOPMENT.md

   make format-prettier FILES_TO_FORMAT="test/linters/html/html_good_01.html"
   ```

 - `make test`: Runs the complete test suite.
+The full test suite runs complex
-To run a specific subset of tests,
+  container actions and is resource-intensive.
+To run a specific subset of
-  you can use `make help` to find the relevant targets.
+  tests, you can use `make help` to find the relevant targets.
 - `make open-shell-super-linter-container`: Opens an interactive shell in the
   Super-linter container.
+- `make run-command-super-linter-container CMD="your command"`: Runs a one-off
+  command inside the Super-linter container.
+Example:
+  `make run-command-super-linter-container CMD="ls -alh"`.

 The implementation of the Make targets of this project that use Docker to run
 tests in isolated environments assumes that you can